secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 #### Password Hashing

-With the help of of a hash algorithm we can hash a given plaintext.
+With the help of a hash algorithm we can hash a given plaintext.
 This can be advantageous e.g. for password storage.

 Expected input parameters by cryptography users: